All Episodes

 And I want you to, I just want you to go.

-The one thing I want to know about this, and here's the name of it again.
+The one thing I want to know about this, and here's the name of it again, the trans and gender non-conforming people of color job and education fair.

-I want you to do a survey of all the people show up.
+I want to know, Cath, I want you to do a survey of all the people who show up, how many you cannot peg as either male or female.

-Wear your club get motion.
+Wear your club getmos.

 You can attire yourself however you wish.

-Club get mo cap and all that.
+Club getmo cap and all that.

-How many people you look at and cannot tell whether they're male or female?
+How many people you look at and cannot tell whether they're male or female.

 And then after that, check out whether you think they're human.

-Because uh now they're giving me names of the guest speakers in there and who they might be.
+Because now they're giving me names of the guest speakers in there and who they might be.

 This is why they don't have microphones that you can hear, folks.